sourcegraph/sourcegraph-public-snapshot/doc/dev/how-to/testing.md

 They can be found in [`web/src/end-to-end`](https://sourcegraph.com/github.com/sourcegraph/sourcegraph/-/tree/client/web/src/end-to-end).

 The **regression test suite** is a special end-to-end test suite, which was created specifically for release testing and also contains some manual verification steps.
 As part of moving most of our current end-to-end tests to client & backend integration tests, the regression test suite will gradually be trimmed and phased out.

-Test coverage by end-to-end tests is tracked in [Codecov](https://codecov.io/gh/sourcegraph/sourcegraph) under the flag `e2e`.

 #### Running end-to-end tests